wltrimbl/cmsc13600-course-materials/docs/HW-4-Front-End.md

 Django templates are powerful and flexible, allowing developers to create dynamic web pages efficiently.
 They are a key component in separating the logic from the presentation layer in Django applications.

 ## Step 1.
-Creating a Front-End Element (TODO)
+Creating a Front-End Element
 While we understand that this class is not a web-application design course, it will be valuable for you to understand how the front-end of the application interfaces with the python code.
 You will modify `attendancechimp/templates/app/index.html` to have the following:
 1. The webpage contains a brief bio of you and your teammates at the top
 2. The webpage bolds and highlights the name of the current logged in user
 3. All content is neatly centered on the page.
-4. Add a variable to the dictionary in `attendancechimp/app/views.py` that is displayed on the page.
+4. The page displays the current time.
+A good way to do this is to write a function to generate the time (string), assign it to a context dictionary in `attendancechimp/app/views.py`, and display the variable from the context dictionary on the page using template substitution.
 It is your responsibility to read the documentation to see how this works: https://docs.djangoproject.com/en/5.0/ref/templates/language/, https://docs.djangoproject.com/en/5.0/intro/tutorial03/

-Note, app/views.py#L8.
-You can add variables to the empty dictionary
+Note, in app/views.py. in You can add variables to the empty dictionary
 ```
-return render(request, 'app/index.html', {'my_var': 'its value'})
+return render(request, 'app/index.html', context={'my_var': 'its value'})
 ```

-In the template index.html#L12, you can add the following code:
+In the template index.html, you can add the following code:
 ```
 {{my_var}}
 ```

-What happens when you visit that page now?
-Does it matter where you put it?
+And the symbol is replaced with the value from context.
+Note, when the django server is running, changes you make to the code (`views.py`) and the templates take effect immediately; you don't need to restart the server hardly ever.

 ## HTML Form Basics
 HTML forms are used to collect user input on a web page.
 When a user submits a form, the data entered into the form fields is sent to a server for processing.